 Note that if you use Divination Cards to beat the Dungeon, your titans still take damage as in the standard manual walkthrough.

-If you have a question regarding a particular battle, take the following steps to understand what is going on:
+If you still have questions regarding a specific battle, take the following steps to understand what is going on:

 - If you still have not figured everything out, you can discuss the battle with your guildmates or ask other players for help on our official Discord server.